Prep: 10 mins | Total: 2 days

 Season the Salmon

 Lay a large piece of plastic wrap on the counter.
 Place half of the dill in a pile about the same size as the salmon fillet in the middle of the plastic wrap.
 Sprinkle half of the salt mixture over the dill.
 Place the salmon fillet skin down on the dill and salt.
-Sprinkle the rest of the salt mixture on the flesh side of the salmon and then top with the rest of the dill.
+Sprinkle the rest of the salt mixture on the flesh side of the salmon along with the cognac and then top with the rest of the dill.

 Wrap the Salmon